 Scores of migrants, mainly from landlocked Ethiopia, pass through Bossaso in neighbouring Somalia along the so-called Eastern Migration Route from the Horn of Africa, across the Strait of Hormuz, through conflict-torn Yemen to the Gulf, principally the Kingdom of Saudi Arabia, in search of work every year.

 Two-thirds of the 138,000 people who crossed the busiest maritime migration route on earth in 2019 boarded smugglers vessels here in Puntland state.

-Despite border closures and other movement restrictions, migrants continue to attempt the journey.
+Despite border closures and other movement restrictions that stranded at least 2,500 people in the region, migrants continued to attempt the journey.
 IOM documented approximately 600 reaching Bossaso in Puntland in a single day in April.
 But now, there’s nowhere to go.